2025-26 Edition

 Second of two courses in statistics.
 Focus on regression, probability, and significance testing from a public health perspective.
 Prepares students to interpret scientific publications and conduct basic statistical analyses.

-Restriction: Public Health Majors only.
-Public Health Policy Majors only.
-Public Health Sciences Majors only.
+Restrictions: Public Health majors, Public Health Policy majors, and Public Health Sciences majors only.

 (Va)